Hazards

 • Water quality has greatly improved in recent years, however, caution is advised.
 After periods of rain there is an increase in harmful bacteria, particularly from Akron to Cleveland.
 Check current conditions online.

-Lowhead Dams and Waterfalls
+Dams, Rapids, and Waterfalls

+• Lowhead dams are especially dangerous.
 Hydraulic turbulence at the base can trap you.

 Strainers